NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 1. A full history

-Your GP will take a full clinical history, including asking about your diet, time spent in a hot dry climate, your fluid intake and whether there is a family history of stones
+As far as kidney stones are concerned, you should expect to be asked about your diet, time spent in a hot dry climate, your fluid intake and whether there is a family history of stones

 2. A physical examination